LowlyDBA/sqlstyle.guide/_includes/sqlstyle.guide.md

 * to separate code into related sections, which helps to ease the readability of large chunks of code.

-Keeping all the keywords aligned to the righthand side and the values left aligned creates a uniform gap down the middle of query.
+Keeping all the keywords aligned to the right-hand side and the values left aligned creates a uniform gap down the middle of query.
 It makes it much easier to scan the query definition over quickly too.